 They say most small businesses never make it to year two.
 I would argue that a good amount of those who failed didn't have clarity in their first steps.

-I wish someone would've sat me down and given me six simple steps.
+I wish someone would've sat me down and given me seven simple steps.
 So, if you're stuck and wondering 'what next?' these are the exact steps to take to turn your sewing side hustle into an actual business.

 If you're just starting out, you’re not ready to be an S-Corp.
 So for simplicity's sake, the first step is to file an LLC in the name of your company.
 Having a Limited Liability Company protects your assets should you ever get sued.
 Yes, you'll pay fees.
 Yes, it is worth it, not just financially, but psychologically as well.

 I’m no expert, but as it turns out, your neck is on the line for a whole lot when you’re clothing people.
 My business serves high- profile clients... my lawyer explained it like this:

 “Let’s say a rockstar’s management team calls you and asks you to make him a pair of pants, and you do.
 Somehow, while he’s jumping around onstage, the crotch seam tears - and he isn’t wearing underwear that day.

 What do you think is going to happen to your personal assets, should his management team sue you, and you can't pay the damages?”

 In my state, it costs $300 to file.
 Also, if your operation grows to a certain point, you could get caught simply for operating as a business without a license to do so.
 Trust me on this, get too legit to quit... from the start.